 Appendix A.

 Volunteer Agreement

 Name

 Address

 Postcode

 Date of Birth

 Contact telephone numbers

 Home: Mobile:

 Email address

 Preferred method of contact Email / Postal

 Organisation/Friends of Group (if applicable):

 Interest in the site and its activities:

 Do you have any health problems that may affect you volunteering on site?

 Training required (to be completed in conjunction with the Site Manager):

 DBS Check in place Yes/No Date

-I have read the Councille Volunteer Deliev, and egree to adhere to the presedures outli
+I have read the Council's Volunteer Policy, and agree to adhere to the procedures outlined in the Northumberland County Council 'Parks, Countryside Sites and Local Nature Reserves Volunteer

-I have read the Council's Volunteer Policy, and agree to adhere to the procedures outlined in the Northumberland County Council 'Parks, Countryside Sites and Local Nature Reserves Volunteer Good Practice Guide'.
+Good Practice Guide'.

-Signed Date
+Signed Da ıte

 Print

 Date Received signed

 Site Manager/Officer